kos-lang/kos/doc/tutorial.md

-﻿The Kos Programming Language - Tutorial
+The Kos Programming Language - Tutorial
 =======================================

 Kos is a dynamically typed scripting language.
 It is lightweight and easy to